 Queen termites usually start out as independent, winged beings who fly around looking for king termites in previously established colonies.
 Once the queen finds a mate, her wings are shed, and her lifelong duty to reproduce in the termite colony begins.

 At Hi-Tech Termite Control, we destroy termites at the source, no matter their social class.
-We offer alternative termite spot treatments using microwave technology, and fumigation services for those with larger termite problems in the Los Angeles and San Diego area.
+We offer alternative termite spot treatments using microwave technology, and fumigation services for those with larger termite problems in Southern California, including homeowners in Los Angeles, Orange County, and San Diego.
 Contact us for a free inspection, and make sure worker, builder, and reproducer termites aren’t invading your home!